 Purpose

 Successfully transitioning clean energy research concepts from the laboratory to the marketplace is costly, and often involves pitching ideas to early-stage investors.
-Participants in the Tech Due Diligence Track will use their STEM knowledge to advise investors and make technical contributions to a due diligence report or presentation to be used by E8, a cleantech angel investment organization.
-These contributions will help E8 evaluate companies seeking funding.
-Through this AXP Track, students will gain:
+Participants in the AXP Tech Due Diligence track use their STEM knowledge to advise investors and make technical contributions to a due diligence report or presentation to be used by E8, a climate tech angel investment organization based in the Pacific Northwest.
+These contributions help E8 evaluate companies seeking funding.
+Through the Tech Due Diligence track, students gain:

 - Experience in broadly applying STEM knowledge as a technical consultant.